hkustDB/SparkCQC/experiments/README.md

 # NOTE: it will take about 30 minutes to generate the data files
 bash tpc_e/generate_tpc_e_data.sh
 ```
-5. Run the following script to convert the tpc-e data to suitable format
+5. Run the following script to convert the tpc-e data to a suitable format
 ```shell
 # This script will read the Trade.txt under tpc_e/tpc_e_tool/flat_out/
 # and generates 5 data files(trade.txt, tradeB.txt, tradeS.txt, trade.in, holding.txt) in data/